HerpDerpinstine/bHapticsOSC/README.md

+# DISCONTINUED
+This is still available purely as-is.
+If you have issues with the application I would recommend asking [bHaptics](https://www.bhaptics.com) in their Discord or a community member.
+I was banned from VRChat during the EAC backlash and I havent played VRChat in a very long time.
+As such I can no longer offer support for this application and any issues/bugs that may arise from its use.
+You are still free to use it just don't expect me personally to be able to help you with it.

+---

 # bHapticsOSC
 Application to allow the bHaptics Player to interface over OSC.
 Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting me wherever needed! :D